 Plans for the end point include day and overnight parking areas with natural landscaping, as well as picnic areas, toilets and safety bollards.
 Work is planned for this area from April 2020.

-A robust, adaptable design has been used to help withstand any possible effects from the sea, with work expected to start around April next year.
+A robust, adaptable design has been used to help withstand any possible effects from the sea, with work expected to start around April.

-In addition to the toilets that will be installed at the end point, a toilet will be installed at the Robert Findlay Wildlife Reserve near the Miranda Bridge in early December.
+In addition to the toilets that will be installed at the end point, a toilet will be installed at the Robert Findlay Wildlife Reserve near the Miranda Bridge in March.

 View the finalised plans and designs